 Spicy Black Beans with Cilantro

-PIN this recipe to try it later!
+PIN the Spicy Black Beans recipe to try it later!

 I’m updating an old favorite slow cooker recipe today, so now you can make Spicy Black Beans with Cilantro in the Instant Pot or the Slow Cooker.
 The flavorful black beans were so easy to cook in the Instant Pot without soaking the beans first.
 However, it’s important to use fresh beans when you’re not soaking them; the ones that have been on the store shelf or in the pantry for a while will take much longer to cook.

 The black beans cook in vegetable stock with minced garlic and dried cilantro, and if you have some I’d add the Mexican herb called Epazote.
 When they’re cooked the beans get spicier with chopped cilantro, diced green chiles, and some lime juice that cooks with the beans for a few minutes.
-And we loved the tomato, green onion, and cilantro mixture served on top of the beans, but purchased guacamole was also amazing served with these beans!

 What ingredients do you need for this recipe?